Prioritize 101: Why Are Things Not Getting Done?

 If we’re really honest with ourselves, not everything gets completely checked off our to-do lists.
-It’s not because we are incapable, sluggish, or unproductive—our daily workload sometimes exceeds the allotted time and priority plays a major role in what gets done first.
+It’s not because we are incapable, sluggish, or unproductive—our daily workload sometimes exceeds the allotted time and the ability to prioritize plays a major role in what gets done first.

 As a manager, you’re not only overseeing your list of priorities, you are keeping other people on track with business progress, as well.
 Tasks and projects quickly flood the list and it’s dripping with responsibilities in need of your attention… and a major clean up over in cubicle seven.